 Apologies

-- Gaynor Thomas (GT)
+- Gaynor Parsons

 Minutes

-The minutes of the last PPG committee meeting were approved.
+The minutes were approved.

 Appointment System